MicrosoftDocs/customer-insights/ci-docs/data/b2b/supported-features-b2b.md

 ### Exports

 Most exports are available for business accounts.
 Go to [Set up and manage exports](../export-manage.md).
-Business accounts aren't supported for Microsoft Teams bot.

 Some exports require extra configuration and contact information projected in the underlying segments to be valid for business accounts.
 For more information, see [Segment exports](#segment-exports).